Start before you have a product

 Remember the conventional marketing traps I mentioned above?
 All of the articles about new product marketing suggest diving into one of these (or even all 3 together) – SEO, PPC, and Digital PR.
 While these are great channels for user acquisition, they do come with a significant cost; as long as we are talking about the marketing of a new product, these channels do more harm than good.
 Let’s take a closer look at each of them.

-• PPC (or Performance Marketing).
+- PPC (or Performance Marketing).
 The idea of paying for traffic from search engines, social media, or other platforms might look like a bulletproof option until you dump the first few thousand dollars into them and get zero purchases in return.
-Even if high customer acquisition costs don’t scare you, you’ll still have to dedicate time and effort to adjusting your positioning, finding the proper audience, and experimenting with messaging.
+Even if high customer acquisition costs don’t scare you, and you decide to partner with an exceptional B2B advertising agency, you’ll still have to dedicate time and effort to adjusting your positioning, finding the proper audience, and experimenting with messaging.
 All that while your product is still in the development phase, your website is unpolished, and user behavior is unpredictable.

 The most common argument on why not to invest in SEO, PPC, or PR in the early stages is that all three are focused on the awareness stage of the marketing funnel.
 This means you would have to use additional marketing materials and campaigns on your website to convert your traffic.